 Because HTML5 is a web-based technology that’s supported on all modern mobile devices, it’s a popular publishing option for multidevice e-learning.
 Using it means mobile learners don’t need any special app to play HTML5 courses on their device—they can just use the device’s mobile browser.

 Before HTML5, most e-learning used Flash as its publishing standard.
 But with new devices that don’t support Flash, and the upcoming phase-out of Flash technology, HTML5 is now the go-to standard for many e-learning apps.
 In fact, HTML5 is our technology choice for all the authoring apps in Articulate 360.

-What does the new HTML5 Output in Storyline mean for you?
+What Updated HTML5 Output in Storyline Means for You

 Back in 2012, when we started using HTML5, it was the most cutting-edge technology available, but it wasn’t without its challenges and limitations.
 Since then, HTML5 technology has become much more advanced and stable.
 So we decided it was worth the investment to rebuild our HTML5 engine from the ground up to take advantage of the latest web technologies.
 That means your courses look better, are easier for your learners to access, and support more features than ever before.